Sherman and Joyce Bowie Scott Hall – Carnegie Mellon University

 LEED Gold Certified

-Scott Hall’s new nanotechnology clean room represents a significant advancement in the energy efficiency of these systems intensive facilities.
 Scott Hall was recently awarded LEED Gold Certification from the USGBC.
 The team for Scott Hall included: OFFICE 52 Architecture, design architect; Stantec, architect of record; ARUP, structural, mep, fire protection, lighting, vibration & acoustical consulting; Davis Langdon, cost consulting; Jacobs, lab planning & cleanroom consultant and Jendoco Construction Corporation, construction manager and general contractor.